Participation in Countries at Contrasting Stages of Development

 Student Activity - Music Events in the UK - Processes and Places

-Study the following graph showing music attendance at concerts and festival and describe the trend in participation
+Study the following graph from statista showing music attendance at concerts and festival and describe the trend in participation

 Study the following resource on the growth of festival attendance in the UK